alexsportal/dollidemo.html/README.md

 ♡✧--Credits--✧♡
 Background music is from Spireleaf on YouTube.

+Visual assets drawn by Alexsandria Manuel via Krita and Procreate.
 © Alexsandria Manuel 2026
-All art is drawn by Alexsandria Manuel via Krita.

  *ੈ✩‧₊˚༺☆༻*ੈ✩‧₊˚